wrightflyer/Synth/readme.md

 (this is just to prototype the UI until there's real knobs and keys - the PD sends MIDI that Teensy receives as usbMIDI).

+Read the WIKI: https://github.com/wrightflyer/Synth/wiki for more details about the hardware and the software and just how it all came about!